 Part of the “Quick Peek” Series, exploring the NEW edition of Stephen Kohn‘s Whistleblower’s Handbook.

-The new edition of The Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself is available for purchase.
-You can reserve your copy of this highly acclaimed guide now by making a tax-exempt donation of $50 or more to the National Whistleblower Center.
+The new edition of The Whistleblower’s Handbook: A Step-by-Step Guide to Doing What’s Right and Protecting Yourself will be released in July 2017.
+You can reserve your copy of this highly acclaimed Whistleblower’s Handbook now by making a tax-exempt donation of $50 or more to the National Whistleblower Center.
 Your donation will support the NWC’s work to protect the brave individuals that put themselves on the line to protect us all.
-The newly released edition is fully updated with new sections on wildlife whistleblowing, combating foreign corruption, and an international anti-corruption toolkit.
+The forthcoming edition is fully updated, with new sections on wildlife whistleblowing, combating foreign corruption, and an international anti-corruption toolkit.

-A big thanks to NWC intern Arthur Kohn for his work on this blog post!
+*Hat tip to NWC intern Arthur Kohn for his authorship of this blog post.